MStokluska/REST-Tutorial/readme.md

   res.json(users);
 });
 ```
-- Before we can use the POST method in our API we need to add a JSON body parser to our express app, as the POST methods will contain JSON objects that need to be accessed.
+- Before we can use the POST method in our API we need to add a JSON body parser to our express app as the POST methods will contain JSON objects that need to be accessed.
 To do this install:
 ```sh
 $ npm install body-parser
 ```